kytos/documentation/tutorials/napps/create_ping_pong_napps.rst

   $ kytos napps install tutorial/ping
   $ kytos napps install tutorial/pong

 ..
-NOTE:: This will try to get the napps from the current directory and then install and enable them into your system.
+NOTE:: This will try to get the NApps from the current directory and then install and enable them into your system.

-Now, your Ping and Pong Napps are ready to be executed.
+Now, your Ping and Pong NApps are ready to be executed.

-You can also see if your Napp is installed and enabled, by running the command:
+You can also see if your NApp is installed and enabled, by running the command:

 .. code:: bash

   $ kytos napps list

 ..
 NOTE::
-    For this demo, you don't want any other napp running except those created during this tutorial.
-So if your setup has multiple napps enabled, please disable them, with the command:
+    For this demo, you don't want any other NApp running except those created during this tutorial.
+So if your setup has multiple NApps enabled, please, disable them with the command:
-    ``kytos napps disable <author_name>/<napp_name>``
+    ``kytos napps disable <NApp ID>``

 Testing your NApp
 =================